Improper Service of Process

 Show Substantial Compliance Regardless of a Minor Error

-Here, you can acknowledge a minor error in the service but also argue that there was substantial compliance to the procedural requirements.
-You may argue that this minor error does not impede the recipient’s right to due process nor limit them from understanding the details of the document served to them.
+Here, you can acknowledge a minor error in the service but also argue that there was substantial compliance with the procedural requirements.
+You may argue that this minor error still allows the recipient to understand the document’s details and does not impede their right to due process.

 Include evidence to prove that these minor errors are inconsequential to the validity of the service and cite any past court rulings on similar cases to support your claim.